 View this post on Instagram

 In the end, the decision will be in the hands of Canada’s federal government, but living in a democracy, you have the right to make your voice heard.
-Do so, by voting in Canada’s federal election on Monday, October 21, 2019, to make your communities and our nation an overall a safer place.
+Do so, by voting in Canada’s federal election on Monday, October 21, 2019, to make your communities and our nation a safer place.